Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/continuous-deployment-in-rust.md

 3. Python bindings which expose the core library's functionality for use while prototyping

-First, let's create a new git repository and initialize the three `cargo` projects, using [a workspace][workspace] to make sure they share the same dependencies and build directory.
+First, let's create a new git repository and initialise the three `cargo` projects, using [a workspace][workspace] to make sure they share the same dependencies and build directory.